wp-plugins/website-popups/readme.txt

 == Description ==

-> Create great [Website Popups](http://corp.wishpond.com/website-popups "Wishpond Website Popup Builder") on your wordpress platform in seconds!
+> Create great any type of [Website Popup](http://corp.wishpond.com/website-popups "Wishpond Website Popup Builder") on your wordpress platform in seconds!
 Use one of our many responsive templates, run A/B tests, promote them with ads and much more.

 > This plugin can be used with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Retargeting and Facebook Ads campaigns with one click") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate leads.

 Create a Website Popup from your Wordpress site.
 Add them to Wordpress pages or embed them where you like.
-Get new leads, improve conversion rates, and manage all your website popups in one place.
+Get new leads, improve conversion rates, and manage all your [website popups](http://corp.wishpond.com/website-popups "Website Popup Builder") in one place.

-**Five Type of website popups**
+**Five Types of website popup**
 Entry, Exit, Click, Timed and Javascript-triggered popups.

 **Free Trial & Pricing**